Webpage created: February 27, 2021

 AGLICAN CHURCH OF SAINT CHAD, BISHOP OF YORK

-After the re-dedication of the old Church of Saint Chad at Morice Town, Devonport, this new Church of Saint Chad, Bishop of York, was erected at Whitleigh Green, on the northern outskirts of Plymouth.
+After the re-dedication of the old Church of Saint Chad at Morice Town, Devonport, as the Royal Dockyard Church of Saint Lo, this new Anglican Church of Saint Chad, Bishop of York, was erected at Whitleigh Green, on the northern outskirts of Plymouth.

 It is built of multi-coloured sand-faced bricks with stone dressings to the windows and doorways.
 There is a squat, central tower.